localstack/docs/content/en/user-guide/aws/opensearch/index.md

 $ awslocal opensearch create-domain --cli-input-json file://./opensearch_domain.json
 {{< /command >}}

-Now you can start another container for the OpenSearch Dashboards, which is configured such that:
+Now you can start another container for OpenSearch Dashboards, which is configured such that:
 - The port for OpenSearch Dashboards is mapped (`5601`).
 - The container is in the same network as LocalStack.
 - The container uses the LocalStack DNS.